McDonald's and Starbucks hit by plastics ban in India

 Big global companies are also doing their part, with Swedish furniture giant IKEA imposing a ban on single-use plastic earlier this month.

--- Vinayak Dewan contributed to this report
+-- Vinayak Dewan and Sreoshi Mukherjee contributed to this article.